fbpx Events | Harvard Kennedy School

 PEPG events are intended to create an open academic environment in which top scholars can present and discuss the best current thinking on education policy and governance.
 Towards this end, the program has hosted numerous conferences and seminars since its founding in 1996.
 And in 2003, we initiated the Education Policy Colloquium Series with the expressed purpose of providing the Harvard community with greater access to cutting-edge education research.

-The Program on Education Policy and Governance at the Harvard Kennedy School of Government is hosting seven one-hour virtual sessions with the nation’s leading policymakers, scholars, and experts on school boards and K–12 governance.
-The purpose of this virtual series is to examine current challenges facing school boards and to weigh the merits of alternative approaches to governing schools.
+Amid that backdrop, the Program on Education Policy and Governance at the Harvard Kennedy School of Government is hosting six one-hour virtual sessions with the nation’s leading policymakers, scholars, and experts on K-12 teacher policy.
+The purpose of this virtual series is to examine current challenges to reforming the teaching profession to drive student academic success.

 Colloquium archive